-- kiwi breeding without human intervention so dont actually know population
+- Kiwi breeding without human intervention so we do not know the total population

-- Little blue penguins breeding after coming in on sound
+- Little blue penguins breeding after coming in on the sound

-- Cook Straight giant weta (150) mana island & matiu soames island successfully reproducing and the population is slowly expanding
+- Cook Straight Giant Weta from Mana Island & Matiu Soames Island successfully reproducing and the population is slowly expanding

 Ownership & Funding